 We have five types of inventory (a) merchandise for resale, (b) raw materials, (c) contracts in process, (d) other work in process, and (e) finished goods.
 Merchandise for resale and raw materials are stated at the lower of the cost of the inventory or its fair market value.
 Contracts in process, other work in process and finished goods are valued at production cost comprised of material, labor and overhead, including general and administrative expenses on certain government contracts.
-Contracts in process, other work in process, other work in process on certain government contracts.
-Contracts in process, other work in process are reported at the lower of cost or net realizable value.
+Contracts in process, other work in process and finished goods are reported at the lower of cost or net realizable value.
 Raw material includes certain general stock materials but primarily relates to purchases that were made in anticipation of specific programs that have not been started as of the balance sheet date.